Skip to main content

 📖 This article explains:

-If you already use HubSpot to track and manage new leads and existing customers, you might consider integrating your iPaper account.
+If you use HubSpot to manage leads and customers, integrating it with your iPaper account can provide valuable insights into visitor behavior.

 💡 Ready to capture some new leads from your digital catalog?
 Read up on how to create forms in your iPaper Flipbook with our guide, below: